oomek/attractplus/Layouts.md

      Page" or "Previous Page" button is pressed.
    * `preserve_aspect_ratio` - Get/set whether the overall layout aspect ratio
      should be preserved by the frontend.
 Default value is false.
-   * `time` - Get the number of millseconds that the layout has been showing.
+   * `time` - Get the number of milliseconds that the layout has been showing.
    * `mouse_pointer` 🔶 When set to true mouse pointer will be visible.

 Member Functions: